Eagles topple mighty Patriots, 41-33, to win first Super Bowl

 The Philadelphia Eagles came back to defeat the New England Patriots, 41-33, in Minneapolis on Sunday to win their first Super Bowl and their first National Football League championship in 57 seasons.

-The Patriots boasted the top-ranked defense in the NFL, but they couldn't stop the Eagles' journeyman quarterback, Nick Foles, who was named the game's Most Valuable Player.
+The Patriots boasted a strong defense, but they couldn't stop the Eagles' journeyman quarterback, Nick Foles, who was named the game's Most Valuable Player.

+Foles, who replaced injured starter Carson Wentz in the 14th week of the regular season, completed 28 of 43 passes for 373 yards and three touchdowns.

 Full game coverage and video on NBC Sports

-Note: CORRECTION (Feb.
-5, 2018 8:30 a.m.): An earlier version of this article incorrectly described the Patriots' defense.
-The team's defense was fifth-ranked in the league, not top-ranked.